Submit 2023 Nominations now through September 10

 Pastors and/or session will meet with each of those who are nominated in order to:

-- Determine their level of understanding concerning the work of the office to which they have been nominated or recommended
+- Determine their level of understanding concerning the work of the office or role to which they have been nominated or recommended

 - Communicate what is involved in the required training process